auth0/docs/articles/server-apis/aspnet-core-webapi/05-authentication-hs256-apiauth.md

 ---
-title: Authentication (RS256) - OAuth 2.0 API Authorization
+title: Authentication (HS256)
 name: Shows how to secure your API using the standard JWT middeware
-description: Shows how to secure your API using the standard JWT middeware.
+description: Shows how to secure your API using the standard JWT middeware
 budicon: 500
 ---

 <%= include('../../_includes/_package', {
   org: 'auth0-samples',
   repo: 'auth0-aspnetcore-webapi-sample',
-  path: '04-Authentication-RS256-ApiAuth',
+  path: '05-Authentication-HS256-ApiAuth',
   requirements: [
     '.NET Core 1.0',
     'Visual Studio 2015 Update 3 (Optional)',